Happy happy joy joy, happy happy joy joy! 26 April 2006

 The Evidence Of Things

-George Orwell Many of my pseudo-colleagues in the academic, and especially the literary, world very seldom appreciate that they are among the most dangerous influences on language and thought.
+Many of my pseudo-colleagues in the academic, and especially the literary, world very seldom appreciate that they are among the most dangerous influences on language and thought.
 Check out this mea culpa from The Guardian from a counterfeiter begging forgiveness, and this sampling of some of the more egregious examples of intellectual piety run amok.
 All this reminds me of George Orwell's claim that language "becomes ugly and inaccurate because our thoughts are foolish, but the slovenliness of our language makes it easier for us to have foolish thoughts" ("Politics and the English Language").
 I wonder how many articles in any given year's publications of the MLA would pass Orwell's muster.
 Two?
 Maybe three?
 Probably not.
 Orwell's rule number five, on not using jargon terms, would surely slay all but the most truly maverick pieces with Kurosawan ferocity.
 (It's okay, though.
 Most academics don't respect Orwell anyway.
-Snort.)
+Snort.)15 April 2006

 Hymn To His Silence